 Alberta By the Seasons

 Alberta enjoys four distinct seasons from snowy winters to mild summers.
-With the highest number of sunny days in all of Canada – more than 2,300 hours of sunshine each year, Alberta is the perfect place to explore no matter the time of year!
+With the highest number of sunny days in all of Canada – more than 2,300 hours of sunshine each year, Alberta is the perfect place to explore.
+Alberta adventure vacations can be taken no matter the time of year!

 • Spring (March to May): You’ll find that the beginning of spring (March and early April) are still quite snowy and the temperatures will stay on the cooler side (10-25°F).
 This is the perfect time to take advantage of “spring skiing” and other snow sports, when the weather is warmer than mid-winter but the snow is still powdery and fresh.
 Late April and early May will warm up day by day until you see late spring temperatures in the 60°F+ range.
 You’ll still need that jacket for cool evenings.